MavrikM/Telemetry-Scanner/README.md

 TO DO: Include link to repo's 'Git Issues' page

 ## Author(s) and Contact
+- The Telemetry Scanner was built to be used in coordination with the [Community Development Group's Drone Integration Project](https://github.com/Interject-CommDevTeam/DroneIntegration)
-- The original author of this code and readme is Thomas Boenish (https://github.com/tboenish/)
+- The original author of this code and readme is [Thomas Boenish](https://github.com/tboenish/)
-- Subsequent revision of the readme written by Mavrik McMeekan (https://github.com/MavrikM)
+- Subsequent revision of the readme written by [Nate Shaw](https://github.com/NateShaw2) and [Mavrik McMeekan](https://github.com/MavrikM)